SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/customization.md

 layout: redirect
 ---

-Using the Enterprise Tenant of Cumulocity, you can customize your platform according to your wishes and requirements.
+Using the Enterprise Tenant of Cumulocity IoT, you can customize your platform according to your wishes and requirements.

 In the **Settings** menu, you may specify various customization settings.